 Getting to Kristiansand in Southern Norway by plane, train, bus and ferry.
 Kristiansand is the communications centre in Southern Norway.
 It has extensive train, bus, ferry and plane links with the rest of Norway and abroad.

-Kristiansand is well served by NSB, the Norwegian state railways.
-The railway line's route is Oslo - Kristiansand - Stavanger with numerous train stations to stop at along the way.
+The railway line's route is Oslo - Kristiansand - Stavanger with numerous train stations to stop at along the way and several daily departures.
+Tickets at www.vy.no.

 There are daily buses departing from Stavanger and Oslo heading for Southern Norway and Kristiansand.
 Local buses between towns is available on akt.no and make it possible to use public transportation throughout your holiday.